Corporate Governance

 - Process

-(a) Third-party body conducts anonymous self-evaluation survey of directors and auditors
+- Third-party body conducts anonymous self-evaluation questionnaire survey of directors and Audit & Supervisory Board members

-(b) Third-party body conducts interviews with the chair of the BoD, Representative Director and President, and outside directors
+- Third-party body conducts interviews with the chair of the BoD, representative director and president, representative director and deputy president, and outside directors

-(d) BoD verifies and discusses reports received from third-party body
+- BoD and Management Roundtable Discussions verify and discuss reports received from the third-party body

 - (4)